MolSSI/covid/.github/ISSUE_TEMPLATE/data_review.md

 | Valid license | yes/no | ... | ... |

 ### Evaluation
-Coclude the review with a qualitative assessment of the submission:
+Conclude the review with a qualitative assessment of the submission:
    - *bad*: data set ought to be rejected
    - *fuzzy*: some issues needs to be addressed before publication
    - *good*: data set is acceptable as is and ready to be published